cs217/example_student_code/GEMV.md

 # Programming Assignment 1 - GEMV
 Before reading this document, you should have first read the README.

 In this project, you will be implementing a Matrix-Vector multiply using Spatial.
 The inputs will be fed in through `matrix.csv` and `vector.csv`, and an output will be returned through `output.csv`.
-These can be generated via python with numpy, or other methods, and should be placed in the `gen/GEMV` folder after running the steps in README.
+These can be generated via python with numpy, or other methods, and should be placed in the `gen/GEMV` folder after running `make` and before `bash run.sh`.
 A simple skeleton has been written for you in `src/main/scala/GEMV.scala`

 ## Constraints